gokulsjk2005/Calculator/README.md

 #Calculator

-#CodeAlpha Internship project

-This is a basic calculator made of html, css, and javascript.
+A basic calculator made of html, css, and javascript.